 Once accepted to the DMZ, startups are given tailored connections to potential clients and customers, mentorship, media exposure and workshops.
-Startups also receive dedicated workspace on one of the DMZ’s four floors and access to resources including WiFi, fully equipped meeting rooms, event space and technology, discounted services and more.
 Entrepreneurs benefit from the DMZ’s collaborative work environment and peer-to-peer knowledge transfer.
 Click here to learn more about what the DMZ offers.

 We expect DMZ members to be active and engaged, through attendance at regular progress check-ins and mandatory mentorship and planning sessions.
 We also expect DMZ members to attend relevant events and workshops and share knowledge with fellow members.
 Members must also agree to the terms outlined in the DMZ’s terms and conditions, provided upon acceptance.

-The DMZ uses an equity-based model for our Incubator program.
-The DMZ will take 2.5% equity from accepted startups in exchange for our program.
+The DMZ uses an equity-based model for our Incubator program, meaning that the DMZ takes a 2.5% equity stake in common shares from startups in exchange for programming.
+Any and all returns on this equity go back to Ryerson University, a charitable organization, to support future DMZ operations.
+In addition, any returns from startups in our Black Innovation Program will go exclusively back to supporting Black founders.
 We do not take equity from startups in our six-week Bootcamps.
 With the move to an equity-based model, DMZ’s offerings are now more accessible to early-stage startups who could not previously commit to monthly membership fees.
 Having an equity stake in our Incubator companies further reinforces our commitment to helping our founders see both short and long-term success.

 We monitor the progress of our startups after they exit the DMZ and on average, 65 to 70 per cent of them are successful.
 We define success as startups that have been acquired or are growing after exiting the DMZ.

-DMZ Ventures (DMZV) is an accelerator program that selects and assembles high-potential, highly scalable startups, accelerating their go-to-market success through intense process observation, education, networking and development.
-DMZV is a for-profit entity established and owned by Ryerson University and is affiliated with and based at the DMZ.
-Visit DMZV's website to learn more.
+DMZ Ventures (DMZV) is a for-profit entity established and owned by Ryerson University and is affiliated with and based at the DMZ.
+DMZV is the vehicle through which DMZ is able to hold equity from Incubator companies that join the DMZ.
+DMZV was formally Ryerson Futures Inc. Visit DMZV's website to learn more.